AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/getting-started.md

 ## 2. Create Your Entities

-Entities are C# classes that you define that represents data used by your application.
+Entities are C# classes that represent data your application stores in the database.
 They inherit from SxmEntity.
-SQLiteXM uses these classes to create and manage the corresponding database tables, columns, indexes, triggers, and relationships.
+SQLiteXM uses these classes to create and manage database tables, columns, indexes, triggers, and relationships.

 If you are unfamiliar with entities, read the first two sections of  ➡️ **[Defining Entities](./defining-entities.md)**.